Quantum Adversary (Upper) Bound: Introduction

 Generally, finding an upper bound on the general adversary bound is just as difficult as finding an algorithm, as they are dual problems \cite{Randothers2}.
-However, using the composition property of the general adversary bound, given an algorithm for a boolean function $f$ composed $d$ times, we upper bound the general adversary bound of $f$.
+However, using the composition property of the general adversary bound, when given an algorithm for a Boolean function $f$ composed $d$ times, we obtain an upper bound on the general adversary bound of $f$.
 Due to the tightness of the general adversary bound and query complexity, this procedure gives an upper bound on the query complexity of $f$, but because it is nonconstructive, it doesn't give any hint as to what the corresponding algorithm for $f$ might look like.
-The procedure a bit counter-intuitive: we obtain information about an algorithm for a simpler function by creating an algorithm for a more complicated function.
-This is similar in spirit to the tensor-product trick, where an inequality between two terms is proved by considering tensor powers of those terms\footnote{See Terence Tao's blog, {\it{What's New}} ``Tricks Wiki article: The tensor power trick," http://terrytao.wordpress.com/2008/08/25/tricks-wiki-article-the-tensor-product-trick/}.
+The procedure is a bit counter-intuitive: we obtain information about an algorithm for a simpler function by creating an algorithm for a more complex function.
+This is similar in spirit to the tensor power trick, where an inequality between two terms is proven by considering tensor powers of those terms\footnote{See Terence Tao's blog, {\it{What's New}} ``Tricks Wiki article: The tensor power trick," http://terrytao.wordpress.com/2008/08/25/tricks-wiki-article-the-tensor-product-trick/}.

-We describe a class of oracle problems called \textsc{Constant-Fault Direct Trees} (introduced by Zhan et al. \cite{us}), for which this method proves the existence of a $O(1)$ query algorithm, where the previous best known query complexity is polynomial in the size of the problem.
+We describe a class of oracle problems called \textsc{Constant-Fault Direct Trees} (introduced by Zhan et al. \cite{us}), for which this method proves the existence of an $O(1)$ query algorithm.
 While this method does not give an explicit algorithm, we show that a span program algorithm achieves this bound.
+The previous best algorithm for \textsc{Constant-Fault Direct Trees} has a query complexity that is polylogarithmic in the size of the problem.

-We show that a special case of \textsc{Constant-Fault Direct Trees} can be solved in a single query using an algorithm based on the quantum Haar transform.
-The quantum Haar transform has appeared as a subroutine in other algorithms \cite{Park2007,Hoyer2001}, and a 3-dimensional wavelet transform is the workhorse of an algorithm due to Liu \cite{Liu2009}.
-We describe a new problem, the \textsc{Haar Problem}, that also can be solved with the quantum Haar transform.
-While the \textsc{Haar Problem} requires only $1$ quantum query, it requires $\Omega(\log n)$ classical queries (where the oracle is an $n$-bit function).
-The \textsc{Haar Problem} is somewhat like period finding and may have interesting applications.
+In \sec{proofsec} we describe the upper bound on the general adversary bound.
+In \sec{example} we apply this bound to \textsc{Constant-Fault Direct Trees} and prove the existence of a constant query algorithm.
+In \sec{spanpsec} we describe the span program based quantum algorithm for \textsc{Constant-Fault Direct Trees}.